Medical admission 2021: Latest updates on NEET PG, NEET UG, NEET MDS, INI CET, AIAPGET and DNB PDCET

 Following the Union Education Minister's announcement regarding the dates of the JEE Mains entrance, several students on Twitter, had expressed their anxiety and urged the government to declare the status of the NEET-UG exam.

-Now, ending the wait of thousands of the students, education minister announced teh dates of teh exam yesterday.
+Ending the wait of thousands of the students, education minister announced the dates of the exam.

-We have collated a list of dates of various medical entrance exams for you:

 NEET PG 2021